 30th July 2015

-Expo 2015 in Milan has not been without its controversies, from questions over its legacy to the overspend on the project, but back at the start of the year, organisers had a far more serious problem to worry about: security.
+Expo 2015 in Milan has not been without controversies, from questions over its legacy to the overspend on the project.
+Still, back at the start of the year, organisers had a far more serious problem to worry about: security.

-With the Charlie Hebdo attack in Paris coming at the start of the year, event planners took the decision to radically rethink their existing security plans and upgrade them as quickly as possible to ensure a safer event for all attendees.
-With the event lasting six months, this was no mean feat and required a huge challenge on the part of organisers to upgrade their systems quickly and efficiently to ensure a high security presence and deterrent against any potential attacks.
+With the Charlie Hebdo attack in Paris coming at the start of the year, event planners decided to radically rethink their existing security plans and upgrade them as quickly as possible to ensure a safer event for all attendees.
+With the event lasting six months, this was no mean feat and required a huge challenge for organisers to upgrade their systems quickly and efficiently to ensure a high-security presence and deterrent against any potential attacks.

 Much of the inspiration for the new security model came from airports, following the shared need to be terror-proof in a situation with a huge number of visitors passing through.
 Thousands of cameras and scanners were supplied, but the centrepiece of the operation was perimeter fencing, with a vast security fence being installed around the exhibitions.
-This allowed the installation of security gates where visitors could be scanned when passing through, just as if they were catching a flight at Heathrow Airport.
+This allowed the installation of security gates to scan visitors when passing through, just as if they were catching a flight at Heathrow Airport.

 Giuseppe Sala, who is in charge of investment for the event, was tasked with delivering the security upgrade and was clearly pleased with the results: “The events in Paris made us focus even more attention on security, but this is a work we started a long time ago… security is fundamental for Expo 2015, both at a technical and at an economic level.”

-Zaun have supplied high security temporary security fencing and perimeter security solutions to major events around the world from the London 2012 Olympics and Glasgow 2014 Commonwealth Games to the Nuclear Security Summit in The Hague and the NATO Summit in Cardiff (to name a few), Zaun has provided the solutions.
+Zaun has supplied high-security temporary security fencing and perimeter security solutions to major events worldwide, from the London 2012 Olympics and Glasgow 2014 Commonwealth Games to the Nuclear Security Summit in The Hague and the NATO Summit in Cardiff (to name a few); Zaun has provided the solutions.